Jason Vosler Player Props: Reds vs. Braves

-After going 0-for-3 in his most recent game, Jason Vosler and the Cincinnati Reds face the Atlanta Braves (who will start Kyle Wright) at 7:20 PM ET on Tuesday.
+On Wednesday, Jason Vosler (coming off going 0-for-5) and the Cincinnati Reds play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 7:20 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Braves.
+He had a hitless showing in his last game (0-for-5) against the Braves.

 Jason Vosler Game Info & Props vs. the Braves